priyakdey/priyakdey.github.io/content/posts/house-robber/index.md

 In this post, we explored the dynamic programming technique through the "House Robber" problem, evolving our approach from a simple recursive method to a more efficient tabulation method with space optimization.
-The journey through these methods not only enhances our problem-solving skills but also deepens our understanding of dynamic programming concepts.
+The journey through these methods not only enhance our problem-solving skills but also deepen our understanding of dynamic programming concepts.

 I encourage you to apply these strategies to similar problems.
 Happy coding!